isomerpages/imda-codesg/events/roadshows-and-exhibitions/_posts/2019-09-13-ecda-conference-2019.md

-**Title**: Sequencing with Robots
+**Title**: Creating Inventions with littleBits

-**Description**: Learn the building blocks of programming by giving directions to Bee-Bot, Code-a-pillar and Cubetto as they navigate across a jungle mat filled with food and animals!
+**Description**: Create and decorate a torchlight or tickle machine using littleBits, magnetically-connected electronic building blocks that empower children to develop creative confidence and curiosity to prototype ideas!

 Sign up for PlayMaker workshops [here](https://form.gov.sg/5d6381a98d91260012d5cbde "here")!